WITH ME IN MY MIND…

-Titans of 17th century philosophy and science, such as Rene Descartes and Isaac Newton, published their theories on light and colour.
-Newton's prismatic theory proved particularly influential, going on to be cited in scientific circles for centuries.
+Titans of 17th century philosophy and science, Rene Descartes and Isaac Newton, published their theories on light and colour.
+Newton’s prismatic theory proved particularly influential, going on to be cited in scientific circles for centuries.

 Yet there was a – perhaps unlikely – figure who publicly refuted Newton’s theory.

 Another scientist, as a result of a breakthrough in the laboratory?
 A young upstart trying to make their name in the science world by taking a swing at the champ?